larsonjj/grunt-dashboard/README.md

 Type: `Array`
 Default value: `[]`

-An array of files that will act as includes for any supported markup preprocessor (Jade, EJS, etc).
+An array of files that will act as includes for any supported markup preprocessor (Jade or Swig).
-This would mostly be used for including files with mixins within them.
+This would mostly be used for including files with mixins/macros in them.

 ### Usage Examples